 When the password is active, each time the UT starts up, the password must be entered before the user interface can be accessed.
 All local IP ports are blocked, e.g. so AT commands, and the upgrader cannot be used.
-User data can be sent if a PDP context is up.
+User data is unaffected and can be sent if a PDP context is up.